basho/basho_docs/source/languages/en/riak/dev/using/basics.md

 ## Updating Objects

 Updating objects tends to be a bit trickier than reading and writing objects.
-We recommend checking out our [[Object Updates]] documentation for a full tutorial, including code samples from our [[client libraries]].
+We recommend checking out our documentation on [[object updates]] for a full tutorial, including code samples from our [[client libraries]].

 ## Bucket Properties and Operations